-Congratulations on becoming a Chartered Alternative Investment Analyst (CAIA) candidate, and welcome to the Level I examination program.
+Congratulations on your successful completion of Level I and welcome to Level II of the Chartered Alternative Investment AnalystSM (CAIA) program.
 The CAIA[®] program, organized by the CAIA Association[®] and co-founded by the Alternative Investment Management Association (AIMA) and the Center for International Securities and Derivatives Markets (CISDM), is the only globally recognized professional designation in the area of alternative investments, the fastest growing segment of the investment industry.